Wreck Reefs: Geography

 The reef complex are approximately 100 km south east from Kenn Reefs, 150 km south east from the Saumarez Reefs and 120 km north-north-west of Cato Island.

-Wreck Reefs atoll consists of a narrow chain of reefs and cays which is approximately 25 km by 5 km west to east with an area of 75 km^{2} and is open from the north.
+Wreck Reefs atoll consists of a narrow chain of reefs and cays which is approximately 25 km by 5 km west to east with an area of 75 km2 and is open from the north.
 The sea always breaks over the cays.

 The coral reefs are situated on the top of a large shield volcano, produced by eruptions of the Tasmantid Seamount Chain.

 Cays found on the reefs include Bird Islet, West Islet and Porpoise Cay.